kswada77/ImageNet/README.md

     -->  This may result to **slower** downloading though.

-### 3. Unarchive donwloaded dataset files
+### 3. Unarchive donwloaded dataset files and Untar training dataset
 * Unarchive downloaded files (training set and validation set).
-Note that only unarchiving took almost 20 minutes on my machine.
+  Note that only unarchiving took **almost 20 minutes** on my machine
+* You notice that validation set folder has **50,000 JPEG files**, but training set folder has **1,000 tar files**, which correspond to each image category.
+You need to untar those files by youself.
+* In order to untar those files, you can use python scipts **01_untar_all_tarfiles.py**.
+Note that this is **NOT** batch script (such as using "argparse").
+* This python script does:
+  - create new directory for each tar file
+  - untar original tar file into newly created directory
+  - rename original tar file adding "Z_" suffix to be listed at the end of current directory, which is convenient deleting original tar files manually afterward.
+* Note that untaring those 1000 tar files took **almost 40 minutes** on my machine
+* **PLEASE CHECK THAT UNTARING FINISHES SUCCESSFULLY BEFORE DELETING ORIGINAL TAR FILES TO AVOID DOWNLOADING AGAIN FROM ACADEMIC TORRENTS !!!!**

 ### 4. Download development kit from ILSVRC 2015
 * Go to **Large Scale Visual Recognition Challenge 2014 (ILSVRC2014)** [http://www.image-net.org/challenges/LSVRC/2014/]
 * You can find link for **development kit** download link in the middle of the page
 * Click the link and download the file and unarchive the file  --> file name:  ILSVRC2014_devkit
- *

-### 3.
+### 5.